godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 can configure the options for each different preset (especially the default value).
-In this example we use the ``match`` statement, but if you have lots of options and the presets only change the value you may want to create the array of options first and then just change it based on the preset.
+In this example we use the ``match`` statement, but if you have lots of options and the presets only change the value you may want to create the array of options first and then change it based on the preset.

 .. warning:: The ``get_import_options`` method is called even if you don't
              define presets (by making ``get_preset_count`` return zero).
 You